rishavjaiss/Nextflix/README.md

-# Project Title
+## Project Title

-Netflix - One stop for all favourite movies and TV Shows!
+Nextflix - One stop for all favourite movies and TV Shows!
 (Netflix Clone)

 ## Tech Stack